16 July 2018: Snow Pass (summer) Coho Update:

-We will do a small cost recovery harvest this week from the raceway on Neck Creek – about 2,100 fish were removed.
+We just completed our first cost recovery harvest from the raceway on Neck Creek – about 2,100 fish were removed.

 Anecdotal information: sport fishing in Whale Pass is good with a lot of participants.